Minimal Models for Altermagnetism: Berry curvature and crystal Hall effect

 where $\widetilde{H} = t_{z,\kv} \sigma_x + \lambda_{y,\kv} \tau_x \sigma_z - \lambda_{z,\kv} \tau_x \sigma_y$ and $\widetilde{E}_{\beta=\pm} = \beta \sqrt{t_{z,\kv}^2 + \lambda_{z,\kv}^2 + \lambda_{y,\kv}^2}$ are the corresponding eigenvalues.

 We find a Berry curvature linear in the SOC when the SOC term has the same spin direction as the altermagnetic order parameter $J$.
 In this case, to linear order, the Berry curvature becomes

 with $\varepsilon_{mn}$ the antisymmetric tensor.
 This expression is relevant for any system with the four band Hamiltonian in Eq.~\eqref{eq:minimal_general_model}.
-Therefore, it is applicable to monoclinic, orthorhombic, tetragonal, rhombohedral, hexagonal, and cubic systems.
+Therefore, it is applicable to monoclinic, orthorhombic, tetragonal, rhombohedral, hexagonal, and cubic systems and the generality of this expression is one of the key result of this manuscript.
+This expression reveals that this Berry curvature result is {\it linear} in the component of the SOC {\it parallel} to the N\'eel order (we note that in RuO$_2$, we have found that the SOC we consider here is linear in the atomic SOC).
+This is very unlike the altermagnetic Rashba model \cite{Smejkal2022Dec}, where the Berry curvature is {\it quadratic} in the Rashba SOC and the relevant SOC is {\it perpendicular} to the N\'eel moment.